23Ruchil/Blog/_posts/2020-06-14- Your-superpower.markdown

 5. Apps that let users meditate deeply
 6. Saying "no" without feeling guilty
 7. Critical reasoning : Thinking from first priciples
-8. Financial literacy and maximizing ROI through investmenting in equities and public markets
+8. Financial literacy and maximizing ROI through investments in equities and public markets
 9. Most important skills of the 21 st century : [Learning how to learn][jekyll-learn]

 [jekyll-learn]: https://www.coursera.org/learn/learning-how-to-learn